Lee Hyo-jung (badminton): Career

 In 1998, Lee who attended the Haksan Girls' High School won the girls' singles, doubles, and mixed doubles events at the German Junior tournament.
 She was competed at the World and Asian Junior Championships.
 At the World Junior, she partnered with Jun Woul-sik in the girls' doubles and Choi Min-ho in the mixed doubles, captured the bronze and silver medals respectively.
 She and Jun also won the silver medal at the Asian Junior.
 Lee junior competed in some international senior (level 4) tournament, and won double titles at the Korea and Sri Lanka International, also women's doubles title at the Hungarian, Australian and Norwegian International tournaments.

 In 2000, Lee won the Asian Championships in the women's doubles event with her partner Yim Kyung-jin.
 At the age of 19, Lee competed at the Sydney Olympics in the women's doubles with Yim and in the mixed doubles with Lee Dong-soo.
 She and Yim defeated in the second round, while with Lee Dong-soo defeated in the first round.

-In 2002, she finished as the runners-up at the Chinese Taipei and Singapore Open in the women's doubles event with Hwang Yu-mi.
+In 2002, Lee finished as the runners-up at the Chinese Taipei and Singapore Open in the women's doubles event with Hwang Yu-mi.
 In 2003, she and Hwang also the runner-up at the Thailand and Chinese Taipei Open.
 In the mixed doubles event, Lee who was teamed-up with Kim Yong-hyun achieved their best result by winning the bronze medal at the Asian Championships.
-In 2004, Lee competed for Korea at the Summer Olympics in women's and mixed doubles with partner Hwang Yu-mi and Kim Yong-hyun.
+In 2004, Lee competed for Korea at the Summer Olympics in the women's and mixed doubles with partner Hwang Yu-mi and Kim Yong-hyun respectively.
 Lee and Hwang had a bye in the first round and defeated Cheng Wen-Hsing and Chien Yu Chin of Chinese Taipei in the second.
-In the quarterfinals, Lee and Hwang lost to Zhao Tingting and Wei Yili of China 8–15, 15–6, 15–13.
+In the quarter-finals, Lee and Hwang lost to Zhao Tingting and Wei Yili of China 8–15, 15–6, 15–13.
 In the mixed doubles event, Lee and Kim were seeded three, but the pairs defeat by the Danish pair in the second round in the rubber game.

 In 2008, Lee won her first All England Open Championship title in women's doubles with partner Lee Kyung-won, beating Yang Wei and Zhang Jiewen in the semifinals and Du Jing and Yu Yang in the final.
-In August, she and Lee Yong-dae won mixed doubles gold medals in Beijing Olympics, beating Lilyana Natsir and Nova Widianto of Indonesia and also with Lee Kyung-won grabbed the silver medal in the women's doubles event.
+In August, she and Lee Yong-dae won mixed doubles gold medals in Beijing Olympics, beating Liliyana Natsir and Nova Widianto of Indonesia and also with Lee Kyung-won grabbed the silver medal in the women's doubles event.
 In 2009, Lee and Lee Yong-dae became world number one.
 They won three titles: Korea Open Super Series, Asian Badminton Championship, and China Open Super Series.
 They also played for Korea in Sudirman Cup in May.
-In the final, Korea lost to China 0-3.
+In the final, Korea lost to China 0–3.
 Lee and Lee were defeated by the Chinese pair, Zheng Bo and Yu Yang.